 No. We don’t think VCs predict the future — founders do.
 Most of the founders we meet and invest in, teach us what’s next.
 As a VC, we do have a broader view of the market and can sometimes see the forest for the trees.

-Yes, our investments tend to cluster around Fintech, Enterprise, SaaS and Consumer Internet though we are sector agnostic.
-That’s not where our curiosity ends.
+Our investments tend to cluster around Fintech, Enterprise SaaS and Consumer Internet though we are sector agnostic.
+We have invested in EdTech, Healthcare, Logistics, IoT, EV and many more sectors beyond FinTech and SaaS.
 If you’re building something unique and differentiated, we want to hear from you and learn about the vision of the future you have in mind.
-We have invested in EdTech, Healthcare, Logistics, IoT and many more sectors beyond FinTech and SaaS.

 We have a small investment team of 5 people: 3 full-time partners, Shripati, Sanjay and Amit in Bangalore; 1 Partner Emeritus, Raj Mashruwala in Palo Alto and Gaurav Ranjan, who is also on the investment team in Bangalore.
 Typically, the founders meet with each partner individually, with the lead partner spending more time, eventually followed by a 4-person Investment Committee (IC) as appropriate.
 Depending on the areas, it can take anywhere from 3-6 weeks to make a decision.
 We like to go deep.
 We will talk to you, play with the product, talk to and meet with the customers, talk to folks in the Industry, etc. That said, we assure you that we are entrepreneurs ourselves so we will be very respectful of your time.
 Irrespective of whether both you or we chose to work with each other, you will hopefully find the decision making process to be thoughtful and valuable.